 - Reduced weight on structural elements

 - Superior fire resistance

 - Reduced time and cost of labor

-Weighing in the options
+Weighing Out the Options

+In addition, it seems that the long-term costs associated with normal-weight concrete play a big role in buyer preferences.
 According to Emily Hopps, Associate Principal at Simpson Gumpertz & Heger Inc., the initial unit cost of lightweight concrete is more expensive than normal weight, "[…] but the unit cost usually is more than offset by the overall reduction in concrete volume and steel tonnage for the structural system."